8 Ways You & Your Family Can Sleep Better

 Your stomach also does a lot of work while you are sleeping.
 It requires more work to digest unhealthy foods.
 By eating healthy foods, you are not only making the job easier for your stomach, but you are also limiting the chances that your digestion will wake you in the night.
 Try to stay away from processed foods, sugar, caffeine, alcohol, and other heavy foods before you go to bed.

 Also, some parents try to sneak in a little bit of fruit to their child’s diet right before bedtime.
 It turns out, however, that the combination of protein and carbs have the same effect as tryptophan on children.
 Instead of giving fruit, try a snack of toast with peanut butter.
-Cheese, bananas, tuna, yogurt, and eggs are also great healthy foods that help slumber.
+Cheese, bananas, nuts, tuna, yogurt and eggs are also great healthy foods that help slumber.

 Turn Out the Lights